BrightContext/ios-sdk/README.md

 ## Option A: Download a pre-baked framework

-1. From the downloads tab, fetch the one of the pre-built release packages
+1. Fetch the one of the pre-built release packages from [http://www.brightcontext.com/downloads/](http://www.brightcontext.com/downloads/)
 2. Link `libbrightcontext-ios-sdk.a` `libicucore.dylib` `CFNetwork.framework` and `Security.framework` into your project under the "Build Phases" tab of your project settings
 3. Adjust your project build settings and add the path to the `headers` directory to the "Header Search Paths" setting.
 For example, if you extracted to a folder named 'brightcontext' in the same directory as your apps XCode project add 'brightcontext/headers'.
 4. Adjust your project build settings and add `-ObjC` and `-all_load` to your "Other Linker Flags" setting.
 See [Technical Q&A QA1490](http://developer.apple.com/library/mac/#qa/qa1490/_index.html) for more info.